LUC-Intro-to-Web-Development/CPST342_Lab2/README.md

 	     const port = 3000

 	  ```
-3. Add the middleware code below to your index.js file and review the comments above each statement that provides explanation for why the statement is needed
+3. Add the middleware code below to your index.js file and review the comments above each statement to gain a better understanding of the code.
 ```javascript
 /**To serve static files such as images, CSS files, and JavaScript files, create a folders
 * and include the below statement.
 The below statement assumes that I have a folder named assets in my project directory